hydilois/hydilois/README.md

 - 👋 Hi, I’m @hydilois
-- 👀 I’m interested in web developpment and new technologies
+- 👀 I’m interested in web development and new technologies
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on large-scale projects
-- 📫 You can contact me with shydilaicard@gmail.com
+- 📫 You can contact me at shydilaicard@gmail.com